-We'll send you one email every month full of helpful articles.
+We'll send you one email every month full of helpful resources.

-I was so excited to get this little surprise in the mail from my friends at Capstone over the holiday.
+I was so excited to get this little surprise in the mail from my friends at Capstone.
 They are the PebbleGo Curiosity Cards and as the playing card box says they Spark curiosity and inspire inquiry with 52 distinct questions that can be answered by searching within PebbleGo.

 With resources available through Capstone students have access to so many beneficial and engaging learning materials.
 In addition to the educational content, the learning materials provide students with an opportunity to practice and develop good habits when it comes to using digital tools.
 Using PebbleGo and PebbleGo Create are excellent ways to help students build essential digital citizenship and digital literacy skills.

 Identifying the right ed tech resources for your school district involves multiple steps and processes.
 To begin, it is always best to include multiple people and offices in the processes to ensure that need, service, added value, and cost are evaluated together.